Frequently Asked Questions

-A notice is like a ticket, advising you that you violated a section of the Cincinnati Municipal Code, and telling you how to pay the fine or schedule a hearing.
-In the past, public safety concerns such as building code violations, litter, abandoned cars, illegal dumping, weed control and others could only be addressed through the formal court system.
+A Notice is a ticket, advising you that you violated a section of the Cincinnati Municipal Code, and telling you how to pay the fine or schedule a hearing.
+In the past, public safety concerns such as building code violations, litter, abandoned cars, illegal dumping, weed control and others could only be addressed through the criminal court system.
 Now an alternative process is available.

-Although you are being charged with violating a section of the Cincinnati Municipal Code, your violation will be treated as a civil offense.
+Although you are being charged with violating a section of the Cincinnati Municipal Code, your violation is a civil offense.
 This means you will not have a criminal record.
 An administrative hearing is more informal than the criminal court system.
 If the problem is not corrected, or the behavior continues, you may still be charged criminally for any new offenses.

 Pay the fine by returning a copy of you notice along with your check or money order made payable to Treasurer, City of Cincinnati to: